 Here are some books that center around the theme of Gratitude and at the bottom of this post you will find our favorite Thanksgiving books.
-Click on the picture of the book to be taken to Amazon for more information.
-CLICK HERE for a Kids in Service Book List printable that you can take with you to the local library or bookstore.
+We have included as many YouTube read aloud links as we could, to help you access these wonderful stories.

 Books for Teaching Gratitude

 In a world that often focuses on all of the bad going on, this book focuses on all of the good people who are doing good things every day.
 This book looks at the people we encounter everyday and why we should be grateful for all of the good things that they do.
 This book is wonderful for ages 3 and up!